huntops-blue/huntops-blue.github.io/_posts/2020-03-20-hancitor-infection.md

 ![](/images/3-20-20-9.png)

+Before we move further into `freetospeak[.]me`, let's look at that IP address (`8[.]208[.]77[.]171`) and see if anyone else communicated with that IP and no one did.
+This is the proper process for analysis, but sometimes there's not any additional data.

-We'll grab the packets to see what's there, but in doing a quick Google search for `0843_43.php` I can see that [Abuse.ch](https://urlhaus.abuse.ch/url/323970/) has listed some of the payloads that are delivered from this URI and they follow what we've observed - two capital letters, a dash, 12 numbers, and underscore, 4 numbers, and a zip file extension.
+Moving on, we'll grab the packets to see what's there, but in doing a quick Google search for `0843_43.php` I can see that [Abuse.ch](https://urlhaus.abuse.ch/url/323970/) has listed some of the payloads that are delivered from this URI and they follow what we've observed - two capital letters, a dash, 12 numbers, and underscore, 4 numbers, and a zip file extension.
 We'll have a regex search in the Detection Logic section, but lets check out the packets.

 ![](/images/3-20-20-10.png)